 If you need an airport transfer, GG can offer you that for free if you have the Yerevan Card.
 In case you have already bought that online you will need to email them your flight information beforehand.
 If you buy the card right at the airport (the sales point for Yerevan Card is Haypost), you will need to connect to the free wifi and either text or call them at +37444604080 via Viber or WhatsApp to describe where you are.

 If you don’t want to use your one-way airport transfer, you can still get 2 free taxi rides in the city (6-8 km each).
 You will only need to inform them about the ride details in advance.
 For more info, you can visit this link.
+And also, in case you want to know all the benefits that Yerevan Card tourist pass offers you can read the link.

 Yandex Go app